ephedrum/UCommand_WALL-E/README.md

 # UCommand_WALL-E IR Controller
-The control program of UCommand WALL-E with IR LED for Raspberry Pi3.
+The control program of UCommand WALL-E with IR LED for Raspberry Pi.

 * Abstract
    * I got old used WALL-E from auction site but without no controller.